redlpd/vulnerable-client/README.md

 In the project directory, you can run:

-- Install packages with `npm install`
+- `npm install` to install all the packages
-- Start the app with `npm start`
+- `npm start` to start the app
-- Test the app with `npm test`
+- `npm test` for running a test

 Now you can visit localhost:3000 from your browser.